 Pricing and Support

-Vital Teknoloji’s personal hosting plans are dirt cheap, even when 18% VAT is added, but you have to sign up for a full year or more.
-You get a 7-day 100% refund guarantee, which is fairly short by industry standards, and it covers you against “technical problems that the company fails to resolve.”
+Vital Teknoloji offers incredibly affordable personal hosting plans, even with an 18% VAT included.
+However, you need to commit to a full year or longer to take advantage of these prices.
+They provide a 7-day 100% refund guarantee, which is relatively short compared to industry standards.
+This guarantee protects you from “technical problems that the company fails to resolve.”

 This company’s customer support team can be contacted by telephone, ticket system, or email.
 I tried their ticket system but didn’t get a reply, perhaps because I’m not eligible for 24/7 support as a non-customer.
 I also failed to get my questions answered via live chat.